AJRepo/ZimbraCertDeploy/README.md

   * Zimbra runs as user zimbra, group zimbra

-* It makes a backup of the old certificate PEM files in /opt/zimbra/ssl/letsencrypt/bak.YYYMMDD before replacing those PEM files.
-Note that the granularity of that is to the day, not to the second.
+* It makes a backup of the old certificate PEM files in /opt/zimbra/ssl/letsencrypt/bak.YYYMMDD.HHmm before replacing those PEM files.
+Note that the granularity of that is to the minute, not to the second.

 * The command `sudo -u zimbra -g zimbra zmcontrol restart` can take a while to execute, seemingly hanging at "Stopping zimlet webapp...".